GenomicsAotearoa/metagenomics_summer_school/docs/day3/ex14_gene_annotation_part2.md

 [`DRAM`](http://dx.doi.org/10.1093/nar/gkaa621) is a tool designed to profile microbial (meta)genomes for metabolisms known to impact ecosystem functions across biomes. `DRAM` annotates MAGs and viral contigs using KEGG (if provided by user), UniRef90, PFAM, CAZy, dbCAN, RefSeq viral, VOGDB (Virus Orthologous Groups), and the MEROPS peptidase database.
 It is also highly customizable to other custom user databases.

-`DRAM` only uses assembly-derived *fastA* files input by the user.
+`DRAM` only uses assembly-derived FASTA files input by the user.
 These input files may come from unbinned data (metagenome contig or scaffold files) or genome-resolved data from one or many organisms (isolate genomes, single-amplified genome (SAGs), MAGs).

 `DRAM` is run in two stages: annotation and distillation.